Trends in electronic structures and $s_{\pm}$-wave pairing for the rare-earth series in bilayer nickelate superconductor $R_ 3$Ni$_2$O$_7$: II. Results

 Figure~\ref{GAP} displays the leading pairing symmetry $g_{\alpha}({\bf k})$ obtained from solving the eigenvalue problem in Eq.~(\ref{eq:pp}) for the RPA pairing interaction of $R_3$Ni$_2$O$_7$ ($R$ = La to Sm).
 In these cases, we found the $s^\pm$ gap structure is always the leading channel, caused by spin-fluctuation.
 The gap switches sign between the $\alpha$ and $\beta$ FS sheets, and between the $\beta$ sheet and $\gamma$ pocket (see Fig.~\ref{GAP}).
 Similar to our previous analysis for LNO under pressure~\cite{Zhang:arxiv1}, the gap structures of $R_3$Ni$_2$O$_7$ ($R$ = La to Sm) are driven by intra-orbital $(\pi, 0)$ scattering between the $(0,\pi)$ region of the $\beta$-sheet with significant $d_{3z^2-r^2}$ character of the Bloch states, to the $d_{3z^2-r^2}$ $\gamma$-pocket at $(\pi,\pi)$.
 In addition, the $s^\pm$ gap remains the leading instability over the subleading $d_{x^2-y^2}$ gap for the six cases we considered.

-From La to Nd bilayer nickelates, the pairing strength $\lambda$ slightly decreases from 0.126 to 0.101.
-However, for the Pm- and Sm-bilayer nickelates, the pairing strength $\lambda$ is reduced more, by about $45\%$, because we considered much higher pressure values for these cases.
-The $(\pi,0)$ scattering is known to decrease with increasing pressure, as discussed in LNO~\cite{Zhang:arxiv1}.
-Furthermore, the pairing strength $\lambda$ can be linked to the superconducting transition temperature $T_c$ through a Bardeen-Cooper-Schrieffer (BCS) like equation, $T_c=\omega_0e^{-1/\lambda}$, where $\omega_0$ is a cut-off frequency determined from the spin-fluctuation spectrum.
-In this case, $T_c$ is expected to decrease as the radius of the RE ions decrease.
-Then, it appears that LNO is already the ``optimal'' candidate in the bilayer 327-type family from our RPA perspective as well.

-{\it The electronic structures of the stripe phase in the RE candidates--} Although no long-range magnetic order was found experimentally in LNO yet, short-range magnetic spin order involving localized moments is still possible, similarly to the case experimentally observed in the IL nickelate~\cite{Li:cm,Fowlie:np}.
-Recent theoretical studies suggest the possible spin stripe ($\pi$, 0) instability order in LNO~\cite{Luo:arxiv,Shilenko:arxiv,Zhang:arxiv,Zhang:arxiv1}, with a mixture of ferromagnetic (FM) bonds in one direction and antiferromagnetic (AFM) bonds in the other direction, which can be understood by the strong competition between intraorbital and interorbital hopping mechanisms~\cite{Lin:prl21,Lin:prb,Lin:cp}, namely to the competition of AFM and FM tendencies~\cite{Zhang:arxiv,Zhang:arxiv1}.
+Furthermore, within the RPA approximation, the superconducting pairing arises from spin fluctuations.
+Here, our RPA results indicate a magnetic stripe order, where these fluctuations have a wave-vector $(\pi, 0)$ and $(0,\pi)$ and, therefore, scatter primarily between the $\beta$ electron Fermi surface sheet and the $\gamma$ hole pocket, which are partially connected by these vectors.
+In addition, very recent theoretical studies also suggest a possible spin stripe ($\pi$, 0) instability order in LNO~\cite{Luo:arxiv,Shilenko:arxiv,Zhang:arxiv,Zhang:arxiv1}, with a mixture of ferromagnetic (FM) bonds in one direction and antiferromagnetic (AFM) bonds in the other direction, which can be understood by the strong competition between intraorbital and interorbital hopping mechanisms~\cite{Lin:prl21,Lin:prb,Lin:cp}, namely to the competition of AFM and FM tendencies~\cite{Zhang:arxiv,Zhang:arxiv1}.
+Although no long-range magnetic order was found experimentally in LNO yet, short-range magnetic spin order involving localized moments is still possible, similarly to the case experimentally observed in the IL nickelate as the quality of the samples improved~\cite{Li:cm,Fowlie:np}.

-Considering the similar hoppings and crystal-field splittings obtained, the spin stripe ($\pi$, 0) order is also expected in all $R_3$Ni$_2$O$_7$ compounds.
-Of course, the phase magnetic diagram may be slightly different between the various RE cases, especially when using the many-body model with quantum fluctuations incorporated.
-Here, we just briefly discuss the electronic structures of the stripe order ($\pi$, 0) of $R_3$Ni$_2$O$_7$ ($R$ = La to Sm) at 30 Gpa, by using DFT+$U$ within the Dudarev formulation~\cite{Dudarev:prb} using $U_{eff} = 4$ eV~\cite{DFT+U}.

-As shown in Fig.~\ref{Stripe}(a), the Ni's $d_{x^2-y^2}$ states involve two well-separated green bands due to Hubbard repulsion, but with fractional occupation of the lower band (hole doped), leading to metallic characteristics due to the $d^{7.5}$ configuration of Ni.
-In addition, the Ni's $d_{3z^2-r^2}$ states are very close to a full Mott localization, but with some itinerant characteristics by crossing the Fermi level, such as along the $\Gamma$ to X path, caused by the in-plane hybridization between $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ orbitals.
-By replacing the La atom by other RE elements, the main properties of the spin stripe phase of $e_g$ orbitals do not change much, while the Mott gap of $d_{x^2-y^2}$ slightly increases due to the ``effectively'' reduced electronic correlation $U/W$ caused by increased hopping (see Nd-case as an example in Fig.~\ref{Stripe}(b)).